c10d-dev/craft-recaptcha/README.md

 <script src="https://www.google.com/recaptcha/api.js" async defer></script>
 ```

-NOTE: If you’re using the CraftCMS [Contact Form](https://plugins.craftcms.com/contact-form) plugin or you're using craft-recaptcha to validate a public user registration, just activate the corresponding toggle in the plugin's settings, you're all set!
+NOTE: After this step is done, if you’re using the CraftCMS [Contact Form](https://plugins.craftcms.com/contact-form) plugin or you're using craft-recaptcha to validate a public user registration, just activate the corresponding toggle in the plugin's settings, you're all set! (the recaptcha will be automatically verified on submission)

 ## Verify the reCAPTCHA